 Can you go to Alcatraz Island without a tour?

 When you get by ferry to Alcatraz island, you will get the Cellhouse Audio Tour at the ticket price.
 You can stay on Alcatraz Island as long as you like, but you can enjoy the Cellhouse Audio Tour for two hours.
 Check the ferry departure schedule to get back to the mainland.
 It is also the cheapest option to visit Alcatraz.
-A return ferry ticket and entry to the prison with an audio guide costs only $41.
-Even if, like us, you decide to buy some combined Alcatraz tour, the prison sightseeing is possible with the audio guide.
+A return ferry ticket and entry to the prison with an audio guide cost only $41.
+Even if, like us, you buy a combined Alcatraz tour, the prison sightseeing is possible with the audio guide.

 Alcatraz Early Morning Access Tour

 We decided on Alcatraz Early Morning Access Tour.
 We wanted to visit the Alcatraz prison when there were no crowds yet to feel the atmosphere of this place and take good photos.
 And that was a great idea.
-We could easily see the prison’s interior and the prison’s courtyard, and other corners of the island.
-Moreover, we were able to take pictures with no random people in the frame.
+We could easily see the prison’s interior, courtyard, and other corners of the island.
+Moreover, we could take pictures with no random people in the frame.
 It’s important for us, as we love taking pictures.
 We could enjoy the exploration of Alcatraz island.
 So, if you want to avoid crowds is one of the best Alcatraz tours.